 The final act is the creation of man and the charge to inhabit the earth, learn about and manage the creation for the good of all.
-This is his responsibility towards the creation.
+This is man's responsibility towards the creation.

 - Summarize the actions of creation up to the point of God's creation of man and how these actions support one another.